 Chandra Shekhar Azad : An Indian Revolutionary Leader

 Chandra Shekhar Azad, born in 1906, was a close companion of Bhagat Singh in the independence movement.
-He was also a member of the Hindustan Republican Association and the bravest and daring Indian freedom fighters against the British authorities.
+He was also a member of the Hindustan Republican Association and the bravest and daring Indian freedom fighter against the British authorities.

 After murdering several opponents during a battle with British forces, he shot himself with his Colt pistol.
 He promised he’d never be caught alive by the British.